mjbradvica/MediatorBuddy/README.md

 #### Custom Callbacks

 In the case that you need a response type that doesn't exist already.
-You only need to pass a call back that accepts your response type and returns an IActionResult.
+You only need to pass a callback that accepts your response type and returns an IActionResult.

 ```csharp
 [HttpPost(Name = "NeedCustomResponse")]